 The department has 15 members of staff and occupies 11 classrooms.
 The department is well supplied with computers, interactive whiteboards and other practical equipment.

 Subject time per 10-day cycle

-- GCSE – five lessons with two hours of homework (*current fourth year have seven lessons)
+- GCSE – seven lessons with two hours of homework (*current Fourth Year have seven lessons)